-UConn Baseball has now lost four of its last five after losing a four-run ninth inning lead at J.O Christian Field in a game which ended with some drama.
+UConn Baseball has now lost four of its last five after losing a four-run ninth inning lead to Cincinnati at J.O Christian Field in a game that ended with some drama, falling 5-4.

 Starting pitcher Tim Cate gave the Huskies eight scoreless innings, a career high.
 He struck out 12 batters while allowing four walks and eight hits.

 Right fielder Isaac Feldstein drove in all four Husky runs.
 He doubled to let catcher Zac Susi score in the first and added three more on a deep home run over the shrubbery in left field in the third.
 UConn appeared to be cruising to a comfortable conference win.

 Dan Rajkowski came on to begin the ninth and loaded the bases while failing to get an out.
 Head coach Jim Penders went to go get his closer, John Russell, as it had become a save situation.

 AJ Bumpass, the only Cincinnati starter with a batting average higher than .300, was the first to face Russell.
 He took a 1-2 pitch deep to right field.
 Feldstein almost got to it, but the ball got over the short porch for a grand slam and the game was tied.

 As Bumpass rounded first, it appeared as though he passed teammate RJ Thompson, who was standing on first.
 If he had, his run would not have counted.
 Penders went out to talk to home plate umpire Brian Drury about it.
 The three officials concluded there was no mistake and the game remained even.

 Connor McVey came up next and singled before stealing both second and third.
 Russell got two strikeouts, sending Jace Mercer to bat with two outs and the go-ahead run 90 feet away.

 On a pitch, the ball got under Susi and behind him.
 Sensing the confusion, McVey made the heads-up play and went home, beating Susi’s flip to a charging Russell.